Cr0nu3/cr0nu3.github.io/_posts/2025-09-29-Building_Effective_LLM_Agents_from_Theori.md

 ---
-title: "How to Build Effective Agents: Theori’s Approach"
+title: How to Build Effective Agents, Theori’s Approach
 description: >-
   Effective apporach of building agents that Theori team has
 author: Cronus